‘Race’, gender, marijuana & sport

 Health Trainers constitute an emergent occupational group in the Public Health system in England, with the key purpose to reduce health inequalities by helping or ‘nudging’ people in local communities to adopt healthier lifestyles.
 The purpose of the research project was to investigate the occupational role of HTs.
 Results indicate that HTs suffer from somewhat of an occupational identity crisis and experience role-blurring/contestation with other health professionals.
 Many reported feeling alienated and undervalued as a workforce, despite the role becoming increasingly challenging, involving handling complex needs of clients.

-The findings were published in an article led by Ms Rachel Williams in the Universal Journal of Public Health, which can be accessed here.
+The project findings were published in an article led by Dr Rachel Williams in the Universal Journal of Public Health, which can be accessed here.
 Mr Geoff Middleton also presented findings at the Public Health England Annual Conference 2016, at Warwick University.

 Close but not too close: Friendship as method(ology) in ethnographic research encounters.